Leopoldmiszcz/Leopoldmiszcz/README.md

 - 👋 Hi, I’m @Leopoldmiszcz
-- 👀 I’m interested in learning python
+- 👀 I’m interested in learning JavaScript
-- 🌱 I’m currently learning backend
+- 🌱 I’m currently learning fullstack webdev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me leopoldmiszcz1@gmail.com